Vexilloid: History

 Vexilloids originally started as a staff of office for leaders of groups, such as tribes, and were also used as a visible sign to rally around or point to a direction of attack.
 They were originally made of wood, horns, tails, hooves, and skins of animals, with other ornaments being made of carved and painted wood or metal.
-Aztec vexilloids composed of green quetzal feathers, metals such as gold, and precious stones.
+Aztec vexilloids were composed of green quetzal feathers, metals such as gold, and precious stones.
 Modern vexilloids used by tribes of New Guinea are made of wood, dried grass and feathers, and emblems painted on wood, feathers, and cloth.

 The oldest known vexilloids appear as depictions on Egyptian pottery from the Gerzeh culture and on the reverse of the Narmer Palette.
 These vexilloids were symbols of the nomes of pre-dynastic Egypt.
 The oldest surviving vexilloid was carried in Persia around 5,000 years ago.
 It consists of a metal staff topped with an eagle, and a square of metal covered with reliefs.
 Two vexilloids are depicted on the Victory Stele of Naram-Sin.
 In Alaca Höyük, archaeologists have discovered Hittite vexilloids dating from c.2400–2200 BCE, having finials depicting bulls, stags, as well as abstract forms often interpreted as solar symbols.

 Ancient Greek armies used a vexillum-like banners, such as the so-called phoinikis, a cloth of deep red, suspended from the top of a staff or spear.
 It is not known to have carried any device or decoration though.

 Ancient Romans adopted the use of vexilloids, as well as their eagle emblem, from the Persians.
 The standards of Roman legions consisted of a lance with a silver-plated shaft, topped with a crosspiece carrying figures of various beasts, the most important being the eagle.
 Attached to the shaft were several metal rings which took the form of laurel wreaths and medallions with images of gods, the Emperor, and members of the Imperial House.

 Ancient Mongolians also used vexilloids in the form of a staff topped with a metal ball or spearhead, with a horse's tail attached to it.
 This vexilloid, called a tug, spread among Turkish people and became military symbols in Turkish forces.
 In the 17th and 18th centuries they were carried before commanders-in-chief of the Polish Army.